-Last month, the North American Securities Administrators Association ("NASAA") released its 2017 Investment Adviser Coordinated Examinations Report.
-The biannual report is a must read for registered investment adviser ("RIA") firms.
-As RIA compliance consultants, we recommend that the Chief Compliance Officer ("CCO") of all investment advisory firms review the regulatory exam summary report to determine if any compliance changes need to be implemented at their firm.
+The North American Securities Administrators Association (“NASAA”) recently released its 2019 Investment Adviser Coordinated Examinations Report.
+This report is released on a bi-annual basis and analyzes the findings from adviser examinations and offers best practices.
+As RIA compliance consultants, we recommend that the Chief Compliance Officer (“CCO”) of all investment advisory firms review the regulatory exam summary report to determine if any changes should be implemented at their firm as a result of the most recent findings.

 In 2017, the top 5 books and records-related deficiencies were: